-- 2. Ensure the student's own physical or emotional safety and well-being, or - 3.
+- 1. Ensure the safety and well-being of members of the campus community or to preserve campus property, - 2.
+Ensure the student's own physical or emotional safety and well-being, or - 3.
 Ensure the student or student group does not pose an ongoing threat of disrupting or interfering with the operations of the College.